Install and run the Hermes self-improving AI agent on DGX Spark.

 Run cleanup from an interactive terminal.
 The uninstaller may refuse non-interactive subprocesses and still asks you to choose whether to keep data or perform a full uninstall.
 For a full wipe, choose Full uninstall and type yes at the confirmation prompt.

-Because the gateway was installed as a System service in Step 15, run the uninstall with sudo so it has permission to remove the system-scope systemd unit.
-If sudo hermes uninstall fails with command not found, use the same full-path pattern as in Sudo and hermes PATH above:
+Because the gateway was installed as a System service in Step 3e, run the uninstall with sudo so it has permission to remove the system-scope systemd unit.
+If sudo hermes uninstall fails with command not found, it is because sudo does not inherit your user PATH; invoke the binary by its full path instead:

 export PATH="$HOME/.local/bin:$PATH"